CLAIRE-COVID/AI-Covid19-preprocessing/README.md

 Statistics on the dataset to be used (https://bimcv.cipf.es/bimcv-projects/bimcv-covid19/) will be as well provided.

 An example pipeline (to be customized soon according to the dataset) is provided in examples/pipeline_example.py

+"lung_segmentation" contains experimental deeplearning-based lung segmentation code.
+It requires a UNet pre-trained model, to be decided whether to include it or not in the pre-processing pipeline.